 Ah, Harajuku.
 With its crepes and youth fashion and all that.
 Had an obligatory (Tiramisu) crepe here and while sipping coffee later, I thought, hmm, this area really feels “Ann Takamaki.”
 Even the manikins resemble her.

 Notice too there’s a pretty prominent “No Photographs” sign .
 Made me wonder whether it’s due to other Persona 5 tourists annoying the customers?
 (If you’re wondering, I used a telescopic lens while standing quite far away.
 Am I in violation?
-Am I a rebel?
+Am I a rebel at heart?
 Hmm)

 National Diet Building (Nagatagno in P5)

 I got here a little too late, and so the fully darkened sky and the flood-lit tower was a photography contrast nightmare.
 Looking back, it was still fun in a silly way.
 I was continuously shuffling to and fro a pedestrian crossing in order to get a centred shot of the building.
 I was probably being eyed by security without me knowing.

 Again, an easy location to visit for me because Odaiba is my one must-visit attraction when in Tokyo.
 I also had a great Tonkatsu dinner there this time, while gazing at Rainbow Bridge.

 Incidentally, the Ferris wheel where you can romance various girls is right next to teamLab Borderless, located on the other side of Odaiba.

 I’ll be honest.
 I wasn’t in Shinjuku Kabukicho because of Persona 5.
 I was there to snap photos for my upcoming Ryu ga Gotoku Kamurocho post.
 Anyhow, there’s no street there that closely resembles the one in P5 too.
 On the other hand, the neon sign, the billboards, the people, well, Persona 5 pretty much captured the feel of it all.